mailcow/mailcow-dockerized-docs/docs/install-update.md

 ```

-Footnote
+## Footnotes

-There is no release cycle regarding updates.
+- There is no release cycle regarding updates.